 The Bok Center holds a Fall Teaching Conference and Winter Teaching Week each year.
 These pre-semester conferences offer new Teaching Fellows a chance to prepare for the semester, as well as for more experienced teachers and scholars to continue to develop their skills and to explore areas of interest in teaching and learning.

 Bok Seminars offer GSAS students the opportunity to explore an area of interest in teaching and learning over multiple sessions.
 Seminars vary in length and intensity based on their focus areas and goals.
-GSAS students who are passionate about teaching and want to take a full menu of seminars, seek feedback on their teaching, and develop a teaching portfolio are eligible to receive one of the Bok Center's two Teaching Certificates.
+GSAS students who are passionate about teaching and want to take a full menu of seminars over time, seek feedback on their teaching, and develop a teaching portfolio may consider one of the Bok Center's two Teaching Certificates.

 Professional Communication Program for International Teachers and Scholars

 This program offers international graduate students, TFs and scholars the opportunity to develop their speaking, teaching and cultural skills for the Harvard environment.

 Bok staff are happy to meet to talk through specific issues of interest to individual teachers, including lesson planning, course and assignment design, how teaching factors into the job market, or challenging situations that arise with students or within teaching teams.

 The Bok Center's staff and fellows routinely offer workshops on an array of topics, ranging from how to plan for the first day of section to how to assemble a teaching portfolio for the job market.
 We are happy to visit your department, your department's pedagogy course, or work with the teaching staff of individual courses, and can tailor the message and the activities of the workshop to the particular needs of your group.